 Seller Financing: How It Lowers Your Down Payment and Signals Seller Confidence

-A seller note at 5 to 20% of the purchase price tells the SBA underwriter something no due diligence file can: the seller believes the business will keep performing after they leave.
+A seller note at 5 to 20% of the purchase price tells the SBA underwriter something important.
+The seller believes the business will keep performing after they leave.

 If a seller won't carry a note, lenders ask why.
 The typical seller note runs 5 to 7% interest with a 5-year term, and it's almost always interest-only during the SBA standby period.
-That structure dramatically improves your DSCR calculation for the first two years because no principal payments flow to the seller.

 After the 24-month standby period expires, the seller note begins full amortization.
 Build that into your cash flow projections from day one so the step-up in payments doesn't catch you off guard in year three.